Pro Football Reference Blog

 3580.8

-No discussion on the greatest wide receivers of all time would be complete without mention of Jerry Rice.
+No discussion of the greatest wide receivers of all time would be complete without mention of Jerry Rice.
 This legend is most famous for his remarkable production in San Francisco, in Oakland, and later in Seattle.
-He holds the top slot on most stats sheet categories for wide receivers, and for a good reason.
-In 21 National Football League seasons, Mr. Rice amassed 1549 receptions, producing just shy of 23000 yards and 197 TDs off of passes thrown his way.
+He holds the top slot in most stats for wide receivers and for a good reason.
+In 21 National Football League seasons, Mr. Rice amassed 1,549 receptions, producing just shy of 23,000 yards and 197 TDs off of passes thrown his way.

-Some would utter the names of Moss, Owens, or Tim Brown.
-Still, others may choose modern-day players like Deebo, Julio, or Fitzgerald.
+Some would utter the names of Randy Moss, Terrell Owens, or Tim Brown.
+Still, others may choose modern-era players like Ja’Marr Chase, Tyreek Hill, Julio Jones, or Larry Fitzgerald.
 The majority, though, would place Jerry Rice in the top spot.
-The beauty is that there are correct answers.
-You can learn more by using the great products of Pro Football Reference and Stathead.
+The beauty is that there are no incorrect answers.
+You can learn more by using the great products of Pro-Football-Reference and Stathead.

 We're Social...for Statheads